-These cleaning ends range from a nylon brush for light deposits, stainless steel wire buffing tool for light to medium deposits, or a PCH-180 abrasive cleaning end to a carbide drill tip when the tubes are heavily plugged with debris.
+These cleaning ends range from a nylon brush for light deposits, to a stainless steel wire buffing tool for light to medium deposits, or a PCH-180 abrasive cleaning end to a carbide drill tip when the tubes are heavily plugged with debris.

 Depending on the deposit, several passes of various cleaner tips may be required to return the tube to its maximum efficiency.

 If debris lodged in a tube is unable to be removed, the boroscope can be used to identify the type of debris.
 Identification of the debris can assist in determining whether or not the tube should be plugged regardless of the tube being evacuated of the debris.
-The boroscope has also been used by customers while AES crews were on-site to conduct foreign material post job inspections of other job sites within the facility.
+The boroscope has also been used by customers while AES crews were on-site for heat exchanger maintenance to conduct foreign material post-job inspections of other job sites within the facility.

-Although they may be smaller in scope, AES’ commitment to safety is not reduced on small heat exchanger projects.
+Although they may be smaller in scope, AES’ commitment to safety is not reduced on small heat exchanger maintenance projects.
 These exchangers provide their own unique safety hazards that are discussed by AES crews during the Job Safety Hazard Analysis, Pre-job, and Mid-day Safety Briefings.

 Our commitment to safety is part of every job we take on, from beginning to end.
 During your Shell And Tube Heat Exchanger cleaning, we will have a Safety / Documentation Manager on site whose job it is to be aware of all safety followings and who documents all findings for our end-of-the-project report.